DaniloCavalierePhD/Modularity-Preserving-Hamiltonian-Compression-for-QAOA-Based-Community-Detection/README.md

 The proposed approaches include:

-- Magnitude-based sparsification
+- **Magnitude-based sparsification**: removes weak modularity couplings whose magnitude falls below a predefined threshold, reducing the number of ZZ interactions while preserving the strongest structural relationships.

-- Top-K filtering
+- **Top-K filtering**: retains only the K most significant modularity couplings, providing direct control over the Hamiltonian size and circuit complexity.

-- Energy-based sparsification
+- **Energy-based sparsification**: preserves only the interactions that contribute most to the overall energy of the modularity matrix, aiming to maximize information retention under a reduced interaction budget.

-- Low-rank spectral projection
+- **Low-rank spectral projection**: approximates the modularity matrix using a small number of dominant eigencomponents, yielding a compressed Hamiltonian that captures the main spectral structure of the graph.

-- Penalty-augmented modularity formulations
+- **Penalty-augmented modularity formulations**: incorporate additional penalty terms to encourage balanced community assignments and improve optimization behaviour without modifying the original graph structure.

 The methods are evaluated against:

 - Classical Louvain community detection
 - Full modularity Hamiltonian encoding (QAOA baseline)

-using multiple graph quality metrics, runtime measurements, scalability experiments, and noisy simulations.
+The evalaution is carried out by using multiple graph quality metrics, runtime measurements, scalability experiments, and noisy simulations.

 ---